kurth4cker/light/README.md

 ## Installation

-### Manual

-If you download a stable release, these are the commands that will get you up and running:

-    tar xf light-x.yy.tar.gz
-    cd light-x.yy/
-    ./configure && make
-    sudo make install

-However the latest development branch requires some extras.
-Clone the repository and run the `autogen.sh` script.
-This requires that `automake` and `autoconf` is installed on your system.

-    ./autogen.sh
+**light** requires only C toolchain and POSIX compatible make for building and
+installation:

+    # edit config.mk
-    ./configure && make
+    make
+    # as root if necessary
-    sudo make install
+    make install

-The `configure` script and `Makefile.in` files are not part of GIT because they are generated at release time with `make release`.

 ### Permissions

 Optionally, instead of the classic SUID root mode of operation, udev rules can be set up to manage the kernel sysfs permissions.
-Use the configure script to enable this mode of operation:

-    ./configure --with-udev && make
-    sudo make install

-This installs the `90-backlight.rules` into `/usr/lib/udev/rules.d/`.
-If your udev rules are located elsewhere, use `--with-udev=PATH`.
+Install `contrib/90-backlight.rules` to `/usr/lib/udev/rules.d`.

 **Note:** make sure that your user is part of the `video` group, otherwise you will not get access to the devices.